dishaa19/P4-LUCATUnifiedSchema/README.md

 A unified schema for representing data integrated in the P4-LUCAT knowledge graph.
 This schema defines the main classes and properties presented in data sources that make available genomic data, scientific publications, clinical notes, and drug interactions and the relationships among them.

 # Authors
-The P4-LUCAT unified scehma has been defined as an ongoing research effort by members of the Scientific Data Management Group at TIB, Emetis Niazmand (emetis.niazmand@tib.eu) under the supervision of Maria-Esther Vidal (maria.vidal@tib.eu).
+The P4-LUCAT unified scehma has been defined as an ongoing research effort by members of the Scientific Data Management Group at TIB, Emetis Niazmand (emetis.niazmand@tib.eu) and Samaneh Jozashoori (samaneh.jozashoori@tib.eu) under the supervision of Maria-Esther Vidal (maria.vidal@tib.eu).

 # Github Repositories
 - P4-LUCAT Unified Schema: [UnifiedSchema](https://github.com/SDM-TIB/P4-LUCATUnifiedSchema)